Prajit-Sengupta/Prajit-Sengupta/README.md

 ```
 ## Am a passionate self-taught Developer from India!

-- 🔭 Just started on with a project(URL Shortner)!
+- 🔭 Working on Multimodal-Emotion-Recognition @IIT Kanpur!
-- 🌱 Currently into learning Back-End(Django),ReactJs & Web-Scrapping (Beautiful Soup)
+- 🌱 Currently into learning Machine Learning & Deep Learning
-- 👯 Looking forward to collaborate with other creators
+- 👯 Looking forward to collaborating with other creators in ReactJs and Web-Scrapping Projects!
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: Trekking and Debating be my forte